 Yes.
-Under Article 22 of China Maritime Code, the following five types of maritime claims give rise to maritime liens:
+Under Article 22 of China Maritime Code, the following five types of maritime claims shall be entitled to maritime liens:

-- (1) Claims for wages and other remuneration, crew repatriation and social insurance costs incurred by the Master, crew and other members on board; - (2) Claims in respect of loss of life or personal injury which occurred in the operation of the ship; - (3) Claims for ship's tonnage dues, pilotage dues, harbour dues and other port charges; - (4) Claims for salvage payment; - (5) Claims for loss of or damage to property resulting from tortious acts in the course of the operation of the ship.
+- (1) Payment claims for wages, other remuneration, crew repatriation and social insurance costs made by the Master, crew and other members of the complement on board; - (2) Claims in respect of loss of life or personal injury occurred in the operation of the ship; - (3) Payment claims for ship's tonnage dues, pilotage dues, harbor dues and other port charges; - (4) Payment claims for salvage payment; - (5) Compensation claims for loss of or damage to property resulting from tortious act in the course of the operation of the ship.